[Due to a server failure in Aug-2019 we have restored this historic post]

 The Crazy are easy to recognise, they are the ones on the podium.
 They are the ones that actually win events.
 The Crazies do not attend events unless they have a free weekend between climbing Mt Everest naked or swimming the Nile with lead weights around their arms and legs.
 I first identified The Crazy as a class of rogainers during the 1995 Australian Champs.
 The event started at midday and it bucketed down rain for seven hours.
 One of my team was suffering hypothermia and we had all had a gut full when we gave it away about midnight.
-I remember sticking my head out of my tent about 2am and I saw a team jogging on it way to the next control.
+I remember sticking my head out of my tent about 2am and I saw a team jogging on their way to the next control.
 At this point I realised the existence of The Crazy class of rogainers.
 The Crazys are the ones who run for the entire event and measure their distance covered to the nearest 10 kms.
 The Crazys do not eat anything other than gel and protein bars during an event.
 It is easy to identify The Crazys at an event they are the ones dressed in running gear at the start of an event.

 Rogaining Classes and their Cars

 Understanding the social structure of rogaining can give you valuable insights into the people and their preferences.
 Look around the car park at an event, for example, and you will be able to identify from which class the owner belongs.
-For example if you spy a Prius, A Hyundai or a Kia it probably belongs to one the The Carefree, who do not want to work too hard and are not out to impress, other than with their green credentials.
+For example if you spy a Prius, a Hyundai or a Kia it probably belongs to one the The Carefree, who do not want to work too hard and are not out to impress, other than with their green credentials.

-If you see a luxury European car it is likely to be driven a member of The Casual class of rogainers.
-More experienced rogainers would not risk bring a nice car along the roads lead to a rogaine.
+If you see a luxury European car it is likely to be driven by a member of The Casual class of rogainers.
+More experienced rogainers would not risk bringing a nice car along the roads that lead to a rogaine.
 One of The Competent class would probably drive a sensible family car, possibly a four wheel drive but one that you would be happy to take to golf or church.
 The Competent may well have a nice European car in the garage at home but would not risk bringing it to the event.

 The Committed will usually drive a serious four wheel drive car to the event.
 They spend a lot of time in the bush and need a capable car.
 If you see a crappy car in the car park at a rogaine it will probably belong to one of The Crazys.
 There are several reasons for this.
 Firstly, The Crazys spend so much time training and competing that they do not climb the work totem pole very well and can’t afford a flashy car.
 Secondly, The Crazys would prefer to spend their money on a carbon fibre paddle for their racing kayak or on air tickets to compete at an event in Ulaanbaatar.
-Thirdly the Crazys experience little no joy from possessions, their pleasure is derived from beating everyone else on the sporting field.
+Thirdly the Crazys experience little to no joy from possessions, their pleasure is derived from beating everyone else on the sporting field.